You are here

 Section 121.555(1), Wis.
 Stats., permits school districts and private schools to provide pupil transportation services using "alternative vehicles," or vehicles other than school buses.
 Alternative vehicles fall into two categories:

-• a motor vehicle transporting nine or less passengers in addition to the operator; and
+• a motor vehicle transporting nine or fewer passengers in addition to the operator; and

 • a motor vehicle transporting 10 or more passengers in addition to the operator and used temporarily to provide pupil transportation when the school board or governing body of the private school requests the Secretary of Transportation to determine that an emergency exists because no regular transportation is available.
 Use of such a vehicle would require written approval of the Secretary of Transportation.